nestedsoftware/csrf/README.md

 These examples also show how an unguessable [csrf token](https://owasp.org/www-community/attacks/csrf "csrf") bound to the user's session can prevent cross-origin form submissions from succeeding (make sure to refresh the csrf token whenever the user logs back into the application).
 In such cases, the form is actually submitted, along with the relevant authorization cookies, but there should be no way for a third-party to access the secret csrf token or to programmatically tamper with the user's form fields (also see [clickjacking](https://en.wikipedia.org/wiki/Clickjacking#:~:text=Clickjacking%20(classified%20as%20a%20User,control%20of%20their%20computer%20while "clickjacking")).

-In addition the what is shown in the examples below, when possible, it is a good idea to make cookies [secure and httponly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Creating_cookies "secure and httponly cookies").
+In addition the what is shown in the examples below, when possible, it is a good idea to make cookies [secure and httponly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Creating_cookies "secure and httponly cookies") as well as [SameSite=strict](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite)..
 Also (unrelated to this demo), remember to [sanitize web inputs](https://kevinsmith.io/sanitize-your-inputs "sanitize your inputs").

 Start containers:
   * Run the "same-origin" docker container: `$ ./run.sh`